mpv-player/mpv/DOCS/man/en/options.rst

 ``--osd-bar-align-x=<-1-1>``
     Position of the OSD bar. -1 is far left, 0 is centered, 1 is far right.
+    Fractional values (like 0.5) are allowed.

 ``--osd-bar-align-y=<-1-1>``
     Position of the OSD bar. -1 is top, 0 is centered, 1 is bottom.
+    Fractional values (like 0.5) are allowed.

 ``--osd-bar-w=<1-100>``
     Width of the OSD bar, in percentage of the screen width (default: 75).
-    A value of 0.5 means the bar is half the screen wide.
+    A value of 50 means the bar is half the screen wide.

 ``--osd-bar-h=<0.1-50>``
     Height of the OSD bar, in percentage of the screen height (default: 3.125).